Lighting Cues are only available with SCS Professional and higher license levels. DMX is used for primarily for lighting control.

 Note that SCS provides a DMX Master Fader to enable you to globally adjust the intensity of lighting - see Meter Display and Master Faders for details.

-Special thanks to Bruce Gray, Dieter Edinger and Davide Bellucci for advice on the design of SCS Lighting Cues.
+Special thanks to Bruce Gray, Dieter Edinger, Davide Bellucci and Lluís Vilarrasa for advice on the design of SCS Lighting Cues.